 Purpose: Besides the dues collected, the Fund Raising Committee shall be tasked to find additional means of raising money to satisfy the organization’s annual budget while meeting all state and federal guidelines to maintain non-profit status.
 Board of Directors must secure a Washington state fundraising permit.

 Responsibility: The Fund Raising Committee shall concern itself with the media by which the treasury may be increased.
 It shall be the duty of this Committee to research and determine fund raising projects.
-It shall submit recommendations and reports to the Board of Directors for approval. und raising projects may include but are not limited to sales of food, luaus, arts/crafts or any other project supported by the community and per federal and state regulations.
+It shall submit recommendations and reports to the Board of Directors for approval.
+Fund raising projects may include but are not limited to sales of food, luaus, arts/crafts or any other project supported by the community and per federal and state regulations.

 In the undertaking of these projects, the committee may call upon any or all members of the organization for help and support.